LeonelKero/next-app/README.md

 ## Topics

+- Basic building blocks (file structure, page, layout, etc.)
+- Routes (simple and complex)
+- Navigation

 ### Routing

-`ROUTING IS BASED ON THE FILE SYSTEM` that's why Routing is based on convention, not configuration.
+`ROUTING IS BASED ON THE FILE SYSTEM/STRUCTURE` that's why Routing is based on convention, not configuration.
 For instance for `/users` path, create a folder under `App` named `users`.
 Inside users folder create

 #### `params` keyword